 The views expressed herein are presented on behalf of the Litigation, Health Law, District of Columbia Affairs, and Antitrust and Consumer Law Communities of the D.C.
-Bar Communities, a group of voluntary associations of individuals, most but not necessarily all of whom are members of the D.C.
+Bar Communities, as well as the additional Communities indicated below, a group of voluntary associations of individuals, most but not necessarily all of whom are members of the D.C.
 Bar.
 The D.C.
 Bar itself made no monetary contribution to fund the preparation or submission of this statement.
 Moreover, the views expressed herein have been neither approved nor endorsed by the D.C.
 Bar, its Board of Governors, or its general membership.